A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: Catalog Demographics

 We begin by selecting blazars, known for their strong variability signals.
 By crossmatching the flares in the AGNFCC with sources from the Roma-BZCAT Multifrequency Catalogue of Blazars \footnote{\url{https://www.ssdc.asi.it/bzcat/}} \citep{massaro5thEditionRomaBZCAT2015} using a 3$^{\prime\prime}$ matching radius, and combining them with the blazars flagged in the Million Quasars Catalog, we identify a total of 830 blazars.
 These sources are expected to exhibit significant variability, making them a part of our catalog.

 Next, we perform a crossmatch with a 3$^{\prime\prime}$ matching radius between the flares in the AGNFCC and the sources in the Transient Name Server \footnote{\url{https://www.wis-tns.org/}} (TNS) database, focusing on supernovae (SNe) and tidal disruption events (TDEs).
-We find that 2 flares are associated with TDEs and 71 with SNe.
+We further check the temporal coincidence between the flares and the reported transients in the TNS database, and retain only those cases that are contemporaneous.
+After that, we find that 2 flares are associated with TDEs and 59 with SNe.
 This suggests that a subset of the flares may be related to transient phenomena other than AGN variability, further emphasizing the diversity of potential sources contributing to the observed flaring activities.

-We also use the Automatic Learning for the Rapid Classification of Events (ALeRCE) broker light curve classifier \citep{sanchez-saezAlertClassificationALeRCE2021} of ZTF alert stream\footnote{\url{https://alerce.online/}} to assign classifications to the AGN flares.
-By crossmatching the flares with ZTF alerts within a 3$^{\prime\prime}$ matching radius, we categorize them into five broad groups: SN, AGN, QSO, blazar, and other.
-In the AGNFCC, approximately 40\% of the flares can be matched with corresponding ZTF alert classifications, while this proportion increases to 70\% in the AGNFRC.
-This result demonstrates that the stricter selection criteria applied in the refined catalog are effective in identifying more reliable flares.